Rep. Jamaal Bowman pleads guilty to a misdemeanor for pulling a fire alarm in House office building

 WASHINGTON (AP) — Democratic Rep. Jamaal Bowman pleaded guilty Thursday to a misdemeanor count for triggering a fire alarm as lawmakers scrambled to pass a funding bill before a government shutdown deadline.

-He will pay a $1,000 fine and serve three months of probation, after which the false fire alarm charge is expected to be dismissed under an agreement with prosecutors.
+He will pay a $1,000 fine and serve three months of probation, after which the false fire alarm charge is expected to be dismissed from his record under an agreement with prosecutors.

 The alarm forced the evacuation of a House office building for over an hour on Sept.
 30. The New York lawmaker acknowledged pulling the alarm but said it was a mistake as he tried to open an unexpectedly locked door in a rush to get to vote.
 The funding package was ultimately approved with most Republicans and almost all Democrats, including Bowman, supporting the bill.